 The first edition of the first Spectator was published 308 years ago today.
 I recently found a copy in a second-hand bookshop (pictured above), complete with every issue of the first series of that publication.
 It’s one of the most expensive things I’ve bought but gives me no end of pleasure and inspiration.
-The Spectator that you see today is the oldest weekly in the world – but that is dating it back to the current run from July 1828.
+The Spectator that you see today is the oldest weekly in the world, but that is dating it back to the current run from July 1828.
 The original – and the inspiration behind the reboot of The Spectator – was the 1711 edition created Joseph Addison, a Whig politician and his womanising mate, Dick Steele.
-The formula they created then is, in several important regards, the template for what we do now.
+What we do now, in print, broadcast and online, samples the DNA of what was created by those two back then.

-They decided to set up a one-page newspaper consisting entirely of comment taking in foreign affairs, theatre and book reviews, the classics, life and love.
-It was a crazy, quixotic project that ought to have failed – but it succeeded, lasting only two years but being reprinted for generations afterwards.
-It set a formula that we still use today, and we seek to apply when creating podcasts, our email series, events and new digital endeavours.
+They decided to set up a one-page newspaper consisting entirely of a single comment piece.
+It would range from foreign affairs, theatre and book reviews, the classics, life and love.
+It was a crazy, quixotic project that ought to have failed – but it succeeded, to a degree never seen by any publication before or since.
 The extent of the debt that the current Spectator owes (and continues to owe) to original a story that has never really been told before.
 Today seems as good a day as any to tell it.

 London’s newspaper scene was thriving due to the accidental end of state interference.
 The Licensing Act had been allowed to lapse in 1695 (by a parliamentary cock-up) so censorship ended and hundreds of publications exploded on to the London scene.
 (Quite a contrast with France where hundreds of pre-publication censors were at work.)
 This was at a time when learning, debate and culture was moving from royal courts and university quads into the new breed of coffee houses.
 And it was these coffee houses that created the most fertile ground for a publication like The Spectator.